using Pumas

 After obtaining initial estimates, the next step is fitting the model to data using a maximum likelihood approach.
 One of the most commonly used methods in Pumas is the First-Order Conditional Estimation (FOCE) method.
 This is invoked by specifying FOCE()

-function extracts the parameter estimates from the new_fits[4]
+function is a convenience function that extracts the initial parameter values from the model definition.

 By default, the fit